citizenspress/citizenspress.github.io/_posts/articles/2017-09-09-Linux-For-Normals.md

 -   [Linux Mint](https://linuxmint.com/) (Also see [Dumping Windows and installing Linux Mint, in just 10 minutes](http://www.zdnet.com/article/dumping-windows-and-installing-linux-mint-in-just-10-minutes/) for a step-by step guide)
 -   [Fedora](https://getfedora.org/) (Also see [this set-by-step tutorial for Fedora install.](https://www.tecmint.com/fedora-21-workstation-installation/?utm_source%3Dfeedburner&utm_medium%3Dfeed&utm_campaign%3DFeed%253A%2Btecmint%2B%2528Tecmint%253A%2BLinux%2BHowto%2527s%2BGuide%2529)) Fedora is based on a different software package system to Ubuntu and Mint, so the commands outlined in this guide will have to be altered slightly.
 I believe you would replace "apt" in the commands listed below to "yum", but if that does not work the software store program works very well on Fedora.

 The desktop environments of these three are rather different in look, but work in the same way Windows and OSX do.
 Most everything will seem at least a little familiar.
-Not so with the following window manager.

 And, if you are a regular user of computers, you will find programs that mimic all of the programs you use on OSX and/or Windows.
 If you do not believe me, try a Live CD/USB for a few hours and see if you really need MSWord to write letters when [LibreOffice](https://www.libreoffice.org/) is works so well, is completely free, and come pre-installed with most Linux distributions.
 (Also, if you *really* need MSOffice, there is a way to [install that too](https://www.codeweavers.com).)